Last Updated on by

 The Perilous Search for the Best Travel Insurance for Canadians

-Kim and I are really looking forward to heading to South Africa this winter but there’s one job that comes beforehand that I’ve been dreading: Finding travel insurance.
+Kim and I are really looking forward to heading to South Africa this winter aside from one job we’ve been dreading:

 But since we travel so much, I finally decided to suck it up and do a deep dive into how to truly find the best travel insurance for Canadians.